 Set Up Amazon Redshift IAM Identity Center OAuth

-Starting in Tableau 2023.3.2 for on premise (Tableau Desktop, Tableau Server, and Tableau Prep) and April 2024 for Tableau Cloud, you can use OAuth 2.0/OIDC to federate identity from an external identity provider to Amazon Redshift.
+Starting in Tableau 2023.3.2, you can use OAuth 2.0/OIDC to federate identity from an external identity provider to Amazon Redshift.

 These instructions are for the newer AWS IAM IDC service.
 For original IAM integration see Set Up Amazon Redshift IAM OAuth.